Table of Content

 What is an Object Identifier (OID) in PKI?
 How do you obtain an OID?

-Object Identifiers (OIDs) are like the Internet domain name space, organizations that need such an identifier may have a root OID assigned to them.
-They can thus create their own sub OIDs much like they can create subdomains.
+Object Identifiers (OIDs) are like the Internet domain name space.
+Organizations that need an identifier may have a root OID assigned to them, so that they can create their own sub OIDs much like they can create subdomains.
 A large and standardized set of OIDs already exists.

 What is an Object Identifier (OID)?